dmg-hamann/hotchocolate/website/src/docs/hotchocolate/fetching-data/resolvers.md

 </ExampleTabs.Schema>
 </ExampleTabs>

-TODO: describe how to access parents further up in the tree

-# Error Handling

-TODO
+Due to how Hot Chocolate's execution engine works, we can not only request the _parent_ directly above us, but also _parents_ further up in the tree.

 # Context Data

 TODO: Cover Scoped and Local here and Global in another "Server" document

-# ResolveWith

-TODO